astral-sh/ruff/crates/red_knot_test/README.md

 ````

 We will want to build tooling to automatically capture and update these “full diagnostic output”
-blocks, when tests are run in an update-output mode (probably specified by env var.)
+blocks, when tests are run in an update-output mode (probably specified by an environment variable.)

-By default, an `output` block specifies diagnostic output for the file `<workspace-root>/test.py`.
+By default, an `output` block will specify diagnostic output for the file `<workspace-root>/test.py`.
 An `output` block can have a `path=` option, to explicitly specify the Python file for which it
 asserts diagnostic output, and a `stage=` option, to specify which stage of an incremental test it
 specifies diagnostic output at.
 (See “incremental tests” below.)